tkrotoff/ASUS-P5E3Premium-Hackintosh/README.md

 - IASL Compile + fix errors
 - Save AML as *.aml on the desktop for MultiBeast or directly to `/Extra/DSDT.aml`

-Under Snow Leopard, sleep and wake should work.
-Not tested under Lion.
-Under Mountain Lion, wake is slow: [I need some help on this](https://github.com/tkrotoff/ASUS-P5E3Premium-Hackintosh/issues/1).

 Sources:

 - [Asus P5E DSDT fixes](http://www.insanelymac.com/forum/index.php?showtopic=199816)